View Joseph O'Connor's Obituary on MyEasternShoreMD.com and share memories

 He is preceded in death by a daughter, Jennifer O'Connor; his brother John O'Connor, Jr.; and his sister, Mary E. Lynch.

 Joe was a continuously active member of Alcoholics Anonymous for 35 years.
-In a rich life of service, he mentored students, befriended children, volunteered for , ran for public office, and sat on advisory boards-making friends from all walks of life and across generations.
+In a rich life of service, he mentored students, befriended children, volunteered for the Leukemia and Lymphoma society, ran for public office, and sat on advisory boards-making friends from all walks of life and across generations.

 In addition to his wife Holly O'Connor, he is survived by his brother James J. O'Connor, as well as by many cousins, nephews, and friends.